Bring Your Own Chromebook

 If your query is not answered in our FAQs, please contact us by visiting: www.freedomtech.co.uk/help/

 Please raise a ticket by choosing type ‘Other’ and we will respond to you within 4 working hours.

 Hardship and Students eligible for Pupil Premium

 If you are eligible for Pupil Premium the school will contribute towards the cost of a Chromebook.

-If you are not eligible for Pupil Premium but have a financial hardship, please email Mr Baker, Headteacher in confidence, to see how we can help.
+If you are not eligible for Pupil Premium but have a financial hardship, please apply to our Welfare Fund.

 Bringing your own device (BYOD)

 You may have a Chromebook already when you arrive.
 That is fine.
 We highly recommend it is one with a

 long battery life, is portable (preferably 11”) and you have it in a protected case when transporting it